 Every semester the Honors College offers Honors sections of several UCC classes.
-Honors sections are more intense than traditional sections, they rely more upon discussion, and they are capped at 20 students.
-Before priority registration begins in the fall and spring semester, the Honors College office produces a list of Honors sections of University Core Curriculum classes and shares it with students via email.
+Honors sections rely more upon discussion than traditional sections, engage in innovative pedagogies, and are capped at 20 students.
+Before priority registration begins in the fall and spring semester, the Honors College office produces a list of Honors sections of University Core Curriculum courses and shares it with students via email.
 The list of courses is also available on the University Honors College website.

 Honors College students should be enrolled in at least one Honors course every semester.
 Initially, these are UCC classes and by the time the student is a junior, they are track courses.
-If a student is unable to take an Honors course because of scheduling problems, the student must file a waiver form with the Honors College office.
+If a student is unable to take an Honors course because of scheduling problems, the student must file a waiver form with the Honors College office, and it must be approved by the Honors Director.